Front End vs. Back End: What's the Difference?

 In this article, we have learned about the difference between front-end and back-end.
 We got a brief overview of front-end development and back-end development as well.

-We learned about the various technologies used in front-end development like HTML, CSS, JavaScript, and jQuery.
+We learned about the various technologies used in front-end development, like HTML, CSS, JavaScript, and jQuery.
 We also observed that the front-end has evolved to JavaScript frameworks and libraries like Angular, ReactJS, and VueJS.
-After that we have learnt about the vast number of frameworks from all major languages used in back-end development.
-We have also learnt about the various databases being used in the backend.
+After that, we learned about the vast number of frameworks from all major languages used in back-end development.
+We have also learned about the various databases being used in the backend.

-We discussed about the various skills required for the front-end and back-end development.
-We have also had a sneak peek into the average salary for full stack developer (mid-level back-end developer versus a front-end developer).
-Lastly, we learnt about full-stack developers, their skills and the three different development stacks that are in high demand.
-We hope this article does the job of differentiating between frontend and backed.
+We discussed the various skills required for the front-end and back-end development.
+We have also had a sneak peek into the average salary for a full stack developer (mid-level back-end developer versus a front-end developer).
+Lastly, we learned about full-stack developers, their skills and the three different development stacks that are in high demand.
+We hope this article does the job of differentiating between the frontend and the backend.

 Frequently Asked Questions (FAQs)